quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows the client's chosen version to be compatible with.
-Once the server has selected a version, termed the "negotiated version", it then attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.
+This selected version is now the negotiated version.
+After selecting it, the server attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.

 If those formats are identical, as in cases where the negotiated version is the same as the client's chosen version, then this will be the identity transform.